lwwu2/fipt/README.md

 For the current release, we provide demo of one synthetic scene and one real world scene.
 They may not exactly match the results reported in the paper.

 You can download the processed data from [here](https://drive.google.com/drive/folders/1N8H1yR41MykUuSTyHvKGsZcuV2VjtWGr?usp=share_link) (download zip or folders).

-Or you can check [rui-indoorinv-data (branch: `fipt`)](https://github.com/Jerrypiglet/rui-indoorinv-data/tree/fipt) for generating data (synthetic/real) from scratch (i.e. synthetic scenes from [Mitsuba XML files by Benedikt Bitterli](https://benedikt-bitterli.me/resources/), or real world data from RAW HDR captures.).
+To generate data (synthetic/real) from scratch (i.e. synthetic scenes from [Mitsuba XML files by Benedikt Bitterli](https://benedikt-bitterli.me/resources/), or real world data from RAW HDR captures.), or to access tools to visualize/convert data to multiple formats, please check [rui-indoorinv-data (branch: `fipt`)](https://github.com/Jerrypiglet/rui-indoorinv-data/tree/fipt).

 Organize the data as: